-If a client titles a vehicle while under a DUI 2nd or subsequent, or DUI 1st requirement requiring interlock to be installed on all vehicles and fails to have an interlock installed in the new vehicle within 10 days, the client shall be required to install an interlock in the added vehicle for the full length of time ordered by the court, or if a DMV referral, a minimum of six consecutive months with no alcohol-related violations or length of time originally ordered by the court if greater than six months.
+If a client titles a vehicle while under a DUI 2nd or subsequent, or DUI 1st requirement requiring interlock to be installed on all vehicles, and fails to have an interlock installed in the new vehicle within 10 days, the client shall be required to install an interlock in the added vehicle for the full length of time ordered by the court, or if a DMV referral, a minimum of six consecutive months with no alcohol-related violations.
 In addition, all other vehicles currently installed with an ignition interlock will be required to start over from the date an interlock is installed in the recently added vehicle for the full length of time ordered by the court, or if a DMV referral, a minimum of six consecutive months with no alcohol-related violations.